tmartin-m/datafun-04-notebooks/03-repeatable-workflow/03-install-dependencies.md

 This page explains how to install external dependencies for a Python project.

 ## Python Standard Library
 We do not need to install packages from the Python Standard Library - they are included with our version.
-The standard library includes helpful packages like os, sys, pathlib, time, and more.
+The standard library includes helpful packages like pathlib, sqlite3, os, sys, time, and more.
 See the index.

 ## External Dependencies
 External dependencies are libraries, packages, and modules beyond the standard library and include common packages like pandas, numpy, seaborn, and matplotlib.